 Hey there!
 If you’ve been following our “Eco-Friendly” series, you may have noticed some terms like ‘GOTS-certified,’ ‘WRAP certified,’ ‘Oeko-Tex,’ etc. But what do they all mean?
 Well, these terms, and others, are various eco-friendly certifications that businesses, corporations, and even entire industries can work towards achieving in order to make their products more environmentally friendly, sustainable, and humane.
-The great thing is, these certifications cover all angles of product production: treatment of workers, factory conditions, emissions, product quality, material quality and much more.
+The great thing is, these eco-friendly certifications cover all angles of product production: treatment of workers, factory conditions, emissions, product quality, material quality, and much more.
 However, with so many different certifications, it can be tough to navigate.
 Not to mention, they can vary by industry.
-We are going to break down the most common eco-friendly, sustainable, and humane certifications the fashion industry features.
+We are going to break down the most common sustainable, humane, and eco-friendly certifications the fashion industry features.
 We also included logos, so you know what to look for!

 Let’s kick things off with B Corporations.
 These corporations focus on business and the environment equally.
 They have to be transparent and meet social and environmental performance standards.
 They still prioritize profits, but they work hard to balance this with their environmental footprint and consider people and infrastructure in the process!